 The ACLU of Kansas has provided the documents at the bottom of this page to help inform incarcerated people of their rights and the requirements of the PLRA.

 The Prison Litigation Reform Act (PLRA) requires that incarcerated people exhaust all internal grievance procedures before filing a lawsuit challenging prison or jail conditions.
-Under PLRA, an individual may not be required to exhaust internal grievance procedures if he is no longer incarcerated.
+Under PLRA, an individual may not be required to exhaust internal grievance procedures if they are no longer incarcerated.
 If the person is incarcerated in a different jail or prison, case law interpreting PLRA seems to hold that the individual must still exhaust the grievance procedures at the previous jail or prison before filing suit.
-If the individual is still incarcerated and s/he fails to exhaust internal prison or jail grievance procedures, any lawsuit s/he may file challenging conditions of incarceration will almost certainly be dismissed by the court.
+If the individual is still incarcerated and they fail to exhaust internal prison or jail grievance procedures, any lawsuit they may file challenging conditions of incarceration will almost certainly be dismissed by the court.

 Second, if an incarcerated person files suit challenging conditions of incarceration, that individual should understand that a statute of limitations applies to such lawsuits.
 Because the specific statute of limitations varies depending on the state in which an individual files suit and the claims raised in the lawsuit, we cannot provide advice about what statute of limitations applies to a particular case.
 But we can say that – if the incarcerated person fails to file a timely suit – the individual’s claims may be barred by the applicable statute of limitations.
 So, the incarcerated individual should not delay in finding a lawyer and in filing suit.